sudo-cyril/Just-Another-Convenient-Script/README.md

 **This script is an all in one mod installer.
 Installs the following projects as per chosen:**

-- Vencord
+- [Vencord](https://github.com/Vendicated/Vencord) - the best mod for discord!
-- SpotX
+- [SpotX](https://github.com/SpotX-Official/SpotX) - a minimal spotify mod to block ads.
-- Spicetify
+- [Spicetify](https://github.com/spicetify) - The best spotify mod, ever (with themes).
-- CTT-WinUtil
+- [CTT-WinUtil](https://github.com/ChrisTitusTech/winutil) - The best windows utility.

 ## ⚡ Get started